WW II POW Corner of Ft. Douglas Cemetery

 I've been collecting information on the experiences of these prisoners and the community members who came into contact with them.
 A non-profit organization called "TRACES of 400,000: Museum, Archive, Culture, Conference and Activities Project" has similar goals concerning all of these WWII Prisoners of War in the US.
 I spoke about World War II Italian Prisoners of War in Utah at the second international TRACES (http://www.traces.org) conference on May 31, 2003.
 A copy of that presentation is available through the email link below.

 During WW I, German Prisoners of War were held at Fort Douglas in Utah.
-The 21 POWs who died during that time are buried at Fort Douglas Military Cemetery.
+The 21 men identified as POWs who died during that time are buried at Fort Douglas Military Cemetery.
+Only two of them were POWs while the other 19 were Enemy Aliens imprisoned at the same location.

 A listing of all Prisoners of War who died in the US during World War II can be found at www.gentracer.org/powdeathindex.html.